harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-2/README.md

 1. Open the `Terminal` tab in the bottom panel

-2. Change folder into `challenge-1` folder
+2. Navigate into `challenge-2` folder

     ```bash
     cd ../challenge-2